Inte24/Data-Analysis-Project/RESULTS.md

 ### Key Observations

 - **Apatite** has the highest median rate constant (~0.28 min⁻¹) and the widest interquartile range (0.11–0.40 min⁻¹).
 This reflects both its high floatability and the natural variability in apatite particle properties (liberation, surface coverage, size).
-Some apatite particles have *k_m* > 0.5 min⁻¹ — extremely fast floaters — while others are near 0.1 min⁻¹, likely due to gangue locking.
+Some apatite particles have *k_m* > 0.5 min⁻¹, extremely fast floaters, while others are near 0.1 min⁻¹, likely due to gangue locking.

 - **Calcite and Dolomite** have similar median rates (~0.15 min⁻¹), roughly half that of apatite.
 Both are carbonate minerals that can exhibit some collector uptake but are fundamentally less hydrophobic than apatite.
 Dolomite shows a slightly wider spread with more high-rate outliers.